 The working of AMPHTML ads isn’t completely different than usual HTML ads.
 There is one slight difference that is in the type of ad tag.
 Let’s see how AMPHTML ads work:

-- A publisher adds an ad slot on the webpage (AMP) with ad tag amp-ad and informs the RTC-enabled ad network/SSP/exchange that they want to serve AMP ads.
+- A publisher adds an ad slot on the webpage (AMP) with the ad tag amp-ad and informs the RTC-enabled ad network/SSP/exchange that they want to serve AMP ads.

 - Then, the network validates the ad creative and signs the creative with the help of the process known as Fast Fetch Implementation*.